salyh/elk-docker/README.md

 * [http://localhost:9200](http://localhost:9200)

 To see any data on the "NYC Motor Vehicle Collisions" dashboard make sure your selected time range is "Last 5 years".
-The data will be indexed live when the container is running, so expect changing figures until dataload is complete.
+The data will be indexed live when the container is running for the first time, so expect changing figures until dataload is complete.

-### Original documentation
+### This project was derived from spujadas/elk-docker

 * [README](docs/index.md)
 * [ELK Docker image documentation web page](http://elk-docker.readthedocs.org/)

-### About

-Originally written by [Sébastien Pujadas](https://pujadas.net), released under the [Apache 2 license](https://www.apache.org/licenses/LICENSE-2.0).
+* written by [Sébastien Pujadas](https://pujadas.net), released under the [Apache 2 license](https://www.apache.org/licenses/LICENSE-2.0).